OWASP/Go-SCP/src/database-security/connections.md

 ## The concept

 `sql.Open` does not return a database connection but `*DB`: a database connection pool.
-When a database operation is about to run (e.g. query) an available connection is taken from the pool, which should be returned to the pool as soon as the operation completes.
+When a database operation is about to run (e.g. query), an available connection is taken from the pool, which should be returned to the pool as soon as the operation completes.

-Remind that a database connection will be opened only when first required to perform a database operation such as a query.
+Remember that a database connection will be opened only when first required to perform a database operation, such as a query.
 `sql.Open` doesn't even test database connectivity: wrong database credentials will trigger an error at the first database operation execution time.